 When comparing the original submission grade and the resubmission grade the student will receive benefit of the higher grade

 Assignments will not be accepted for resubmission to include preliminary studies.
 Preliminary studies should be completed before the commencement of work on final comprehensives and as such will only be considered for evaluation on or before the original submission.
-Assignments resubmitted to include preliminaries must be completely re-done and have a new creative direction for evaluation.
+Assignments resubmitted to include preliminaries must be completely re-done and have a new creative direction for evaluation